 What?
 Again?

-Of course, none of this happened but I was dismayed that my thoughts even went down this slippery slope.
+Of course, none of this happened, but I was dismayed that my thoughts even went down this slippery slope.
 Isn’t this how sin begins?
-We place ourselves in the pathway of temptation which can lead to sin if we are not careful.
+We place ourselves in the pathway of temptation, which can lead to sin if we are not careful.
 The Bible warns of this.

 While I was at the window of my house, looking through the curtain, I saw some naive young men, and one in particular who lacked common sense.
 He was crossing the street near the house of an immoral woman, strolling down the path by her house.